Sanctuary of Urkiola: The Sanctuary

 The sanctuary is right on the dividing line of the Mediterranean and Cantabrian slopes, so that the water that falls on one side of its roof goes to the Mediterranean Sea and the water that falls on the other side goes to the Cantabrian Sea.

 The disproportion between the enormous construction of the unfinished naves and the small bell tower of the previous temple draws the attention of the visitors.
 A large staircase serves as access to the church, whose entrance is flanked by the unfinished walls of which would have been the towers and the portico.

 The central nave forms a garden in which rises the small bell tower of neoclassical style, in the part that has not been occupied for worship.
 Among the different plants that adorn it, a small monument commemorating the lifestyles of Vizcaya has been erected.
 This monument is made up of an anchor, a laia and a stone turbine that symbolize the seafaring, agricultural and industrial life of Biscay, respectively.

-Going up to the left, just at the entrance of the sanctuary, a rare stone (which many say is a meteorite), invites single people to go around it seven times clockwise, as it is believed that one will find a partner if they do so (if the turns are made backwards, it is said that it has the opposite effect).
+Going up to the left, just at the entrance of the sanctuary, a rare stone (which many say is a meteorite), invites single people to go around it seven times clockwise, as it is believed that one will find a partner if they do so (if the turns are made backward, it is said that it has the opposite effect).

 The side naves are now aisles that give access to the temple.
 The central nave has been closed with a large wall to form the space dedicated to liturgical use.

 The church was designed in neo-medieval style and oriented to the use.
 As the work was left unfinished, the position of the altar was changed and it was turned upside down, leaning against the great wall that closes the nave.
 The rectangular landscape chancel has given place to the choir, and on its sides are the sacristy and a chapel dedicated to the Blessed Sacrament.

 In the late 20th century, different renovations were carried out to finish off the unfinished work.
 These works, both on the exterior and interior, were promoted by the group of ex-missionaries belonging to the Basque diocesan missions, who took charge of the sanctuary in May 1970.

 On the exterior, the large access staircase was built and the top of the wall that closes the main nave was smoothed.

 In the interior, the walls that form the back of the altar were decorated with mosaics.
 For the main altar a large mosaic has been built covering the wall that closes the nave and on which a stained glass window has been opened with the figures of the two Saints Anthony, the Abbot and of Padua.
 Another mosaic has covered the chapel of the Blessed Sacrament and a Stations of the Cross has been made on the floor of the nave, to which the Station of the Resurrection has been added.
 These mosaics and the Stations of the Cross were made in the sanctuary's own workshop.